alamuk/fundametal-nodeJs/templates/note.md

 ### Slugify
-it is a string involves converting it to a URL-friendly format like - easy to read, typically by making it lowercase, replacing spaces with hyphens, and removing special characters.
+it is a string involves converting it to a URL-friendly SLUGS - easy to read, typically by making it lowercase, replacing spaces with hyphens, and removing special characters.